 Canelo vs Khan Betting Odds

-Betting sites that cover boxing published the Canelo / Khan odds weeks ago with Saul Alvarez priced as the comfortable favourite.
+Betting sites that cover boxing published the Canelo / Khan odds weeks ago with Saul Alvarez priced as the comfortable favorite.
 You can back either fighter to win the bout straight up or look to other options such as whether or not the match will go the distance and more.